-Secondly, in today's competitive online gaming market, racebooks offer generous bonus, loyalty and rebate programs that help players achieve profitability while enjoying the races from home.
+Secondly, in today's competitive online gaming market, racebooks offer generous bonuses, loyalty and rebate programs that help players achieve profitability while enjoying the races from home.

 While only seven horses have managed to successfully complete the Canadian Triple Crown since its inception in 1958, five more horses have won the first two legs of the event before succumbing to defeat in the Breeders' Stakes.

-With each leg of the Canadian Triple Crown occuring over a different type of racing surface, the challenge is as substantial as any in racing.
+With each leg of the Canadian Triple Crown occurring over a different type of racing surface, the challenge is as substantial as any in racing.